Victor101106/Victor101106/README.md

 # About Me
 Hello World!
-I'm a boy named Victor Gabriel, I'm sixteen years old.
+I'm Victor Gabriel.
 I have been passionate about technology since I was a child, I started my contact at eleven years old when I made mods for the Minecraft Pocket Edition game using JavaScript language.
 I am currently attending the second year of the technical course in informatics at the Federal Institute of Maranhão, where I have already learned a lot of content about computing and continue to learn more every day.

 ##